-The Group continues to grow its gas and electricity networks: gas connections increased by 39,964 (7.0%) during the year to 607,478 and electricity increased by 36,374 (15.9%) to 265,685.
+The Group continues to grow its gas and electricity networks: gas connections increased by 39,325 (6.5%) during the year to 646,803 and electricity increased by 36,407 (13.7%) to 302,092.
 Future network growth is driven through delivery of the Group's orderbook and through winning new connections.
-Our orderbook has increased slightly through 2021, and ends the year at 267,536 gas and electricity connections.
-Further details of the Group's financial performance during 2021 and its position at year end are included in the Operational and financial performance section of this report.
+Our orderbook has increased again through 2022 due to water network wins, and ends the year at 271,940 combined gas, electricity and water connections.
+Further details of the Group's financial performance during 2022 and its position at year end are included in the Operational and financial performance section of this report.